Good Samaritan Digestive Gastroenterology Services

 Most procedures require moderate sedation.
 Medication is administered through

-an IV by a specially trained RN to provide relaxation and comfort.
+an IV by an anesthesia provider to provide relaxation and comfort.
 Before

 your procedure is scheduled, it is very important to talk to your doctor